-Carasau bread, or pane carasau, is a Sardinian favourite originating from Barbagia in the Island’s northeastern interior.
-In the Sardinian language the word carasau means “to toast”.
+Carasau bread, or pane carasau, is a Sardinian classic originating from Barbagia .
+In the Sardinian language, carasau means “to toast,” reflecting its signature crispiness.

-Instead of being loaf-shaped, this bread is baked into crunchy sheets, sometimes called carta da musica because of the noise they make when broken or, some say, because they should be so thin that you can read music through them.
+Unlike typical loaf bread, Carasau is baked into thin, crunchy sheets, sometimes called carta da musica (“music paper”)—either for the noise they make when broken or because they are so thin that, legend has it, you could read music through them.

 Makes about 7 sheets | Preparation time: 20 mins + 3 h for the leavening| Cooking time: approx 40 mins